Spectral signature of high-order photon processes enhanced by Cooper-pair pairing: Circuit implementation

-The circuit parameters quoted above are extracted by fitting a three-mode circuit model \cite{supmat} (discarding the readout mode) to two-tone spectroscopy data at various flux biases $(\thetaext, \phiext)$ [Figs.\ \subref*{fig:twotone_theta_zero}--\subref{fig:twotone_varphi_half}].
-This three-mode Hamiltonian is $2\pi$ periodic in $(\thetaext, \phiext)$ and its spectrum possesses inversion symmetry about $(\thetaext, \phiext)=(0,0)$, $(0,\pi)$, $(\pi,0)$, and $(\pi,\pi)$ \cite{Smith2022}.
+The circuit parameters quoted above are extracted by fitting a {five}-mode circuit model \cite{supmat} {(including the readout and parasitic modes)} to two-tone spectroscopy data at various flux biases $(\thetaext, \phiext)$ [Figs.\ \subref*{fig:twotone_theta_zero}--\subref{fig:twotone_varphi_half}].
+This {five}-mode Hamiltonian is $2\pi$ periodic in $(\thetaext, \phiext)$ and its spectrum possesses inversion symmetry about $(\thetaext, \phiext)=(0,0)$, $(0,\pi)$, $(\pi,0)$, and $(\pi,\pi)$ \cite{Smith2022}.
 Therefore, these four points are the vertices of a plaquette that constitutes the primitive cell of the circuit spectrum as a function of external flux.
 We acquire the circuit spectrum along the edges of this plaquette [diagrams in Figs.\ \subref*{fig:twotone_theta_zero}--\subref{fig:twotone_varphi_half}].
 At each bias point, we start by acquiring the reflection spectrum of the readout resonator [Figs.\ \subref*{fig:readout_theta_zero}--\subref{fig:readout_varphi_half}].
 We then set the readout tone on resonance, and sweep a probe tone over a broad spectral range [Figs.\ \subref*{fig:twotone_theta_zero}--\subref{fig:twotone_varphi_half}].
-When the probe hits a circuit transition from the ground state to the $n$-th excited state, the reflected readout signal is affected.
-We identify several transitions that are captured by a three-mode circuit model \cite{supmat} (dashed lines).
-The feature near $\SI{4.4}{\giga\hertz}$ corresponds to a parasitic mode visible in electromagnetic simulations, and the one near $\SI{5.1}{\giga\hertz}$ corresponds to the readout resonator.
-Other non-captured features could arise from multi-photon transitions to higher excited states or junction array modes.
+When the probe hits a circuit transition from the {low lying states} to the $n$-th excited state, the reflected readout signal is affected.
+We identify several transitions that are captured by a {five}-mode circuit model \cite{supmat} ({semi-transparent lines}). {The features near $\SI{5.1}{\giga\hertz}$ and $\SI{4.4}{\giga\hertz}$ correspond to the readout and parasitic modes, respectively}.
 The circuit parameters we extract from this fit are summarized in Tab.\ \ref{tab:params}.